Charlotte Crown: Name

+Player development

+In July 2026, Michelle Onyiah became the first player in UpShot League history to sign with a WNBA team when she joined the Indiana Fever on a developmental roster contract.
+Onyiah had played for the Crown during the league's inaugural season, averaging 9.6 points, 6.9 rebounds, and 1.1 blocks per game in 21 games before signing with Indiana.

 Arena

 The Crown will play their home games at Bojangles Coliseum, located in Charlotte.
 The arena has a seating capacity of 8,600 and will host the team's 17 regular-season games from May to August.

-An overhead shot of Bojangles Coliseum (left).